 |Cannabis Plants||10 plants||20 plants or more is indictable and proceeds to the District Court||20 plants|

 We Can Help

 Drug charges are serious matters and carry tough penalties upon conviction in our state.
 Andrew Williams is an experienced and passionate criminal lawyer who will fight to protect your interests.
 Have you recently been charged with a drug offence?
-If so, contact the Law Offices of Andrew Williams today.
+If so, contact the Andrew Williams Criminal Law Offices today.
 You can reach us on (08) 9278 2575.